Learning Experiences

 Residency Project – Learn about and practice quality improvement and project design,

-a year-long residency project.
-Develop and practice the skills of reading,
+improvement project.
+Develop and practice the skills of reading, comprehending,

 -

-Teaching and Education – Obtain a teaching certificate from the University of Washington
+Teaching and Leadership – Obtain a teaching certificate from the University of Washington

 School of Pharmacy and learn precepting skills through direct practice